 Note: Bookings made with 8 or less weeks in prior to the trip, may require adjustments in the itinerary to ensure validity of the ticket including earlier start or rescheduling of certain activities.
 In order to guarantee your whole experience.

-Our adventure will begin early, with a pick you up from your hotel at 4:30 am.
-The ride to Soraypampa will take approximately 3 hours in our private van.
+Our adventure will begin early, with a pick up from your hotel at 4:30 am.
+The ride to Mollepata will take approximately 2 hours and half.
 Along the way, be treated to stunning views of local villages like Iscuchaca and Limatambo.
 This scenic drive is offers glimpses of the breathtaking landscapes and the culture of the region.
+Upon arrival, you Will have breakfast at a local restaurant in Mollepata.

 We will start a 2.5-hour hike to the stunning Humantay Lake.
 This natural wonder, with its crystal-clear blue waters, is a sight to behold.
 We will have some time to enjoy this marvel, snapping moments and memories before hiking back to the starting point.